All Episodes

 We're on the offensive.

-We will not rest, we will not retreat, and we will not withdraw from the fight until this threat to civilization has been removed.
+And we will not withdraw from the fight until this threat to civilization has been removed.

 The president is ratcheting this up and making it clear to anybody who hears it how serious the threat is and what his intentions are in dealing with it.

-Mike in Mission Viejo, California, welcome, and I'm glad you waited.
+Mike, in Mission Viejo, California, welcome, and I'm glad you waited.

 Thank you, sir, very much.